KILTprotocol/kilt-workshop-101/identity.md

 * `generateMnemonic`
 * `buildFromMnemonic` // takes a mnemonic as an input, and outputs an `Identity` instance.

-Create a new file `1-generateMnemonic.js`.

-Open it and paste the following code:
+Open `1-generateMnemonic.js` and paste the following code:

 ```javascript
 // import the KILT SDK